Why are the temperatures reported by Clisense so low?

 Ocean heat content, in the scientific literature, is usually reported in multiples of joules.
 How do you go from that measure to watts per square meter?

 There are 31,540,000 seconds in a year.
-Multiply this by 510 trillion square meters and you get 1.61 * 10^22.
+Multiply this by 510 trillion and you get 1.61 * 10^22.
 That is the approximate number of joules delivered by one watt per square meter, over the whole Earth surface, over a year.
 The typical measure of ocean heat content in the scientific literature is the zettajoule, which is to say 10^21 joules.
 Thus, one watt per square meter is equivalent to roughly 16.1 zettajoules per year.